QCaudron/iterated-inference-pipeline/README.md

 Simulation Forecasting and Inference methods for PLoM

-NOTE: This README is dedicated to Plom developers.
-If you are interested in using Plom please go to http://www.plom.io/ where you will find appropriate documentation.
+NOTE: This README is dedicated to plom-sfi developers.
+If you are interested in using PLoM simulation, forecasting and inference methods please go to http://www.plom.io/ where you will find appropriate documentation.

-- plom command line tools.
-This code lives in script/
+- pmbuilder command line tools.
+The code lives in script/
-- Python code to generate model in plain C. This code lives in model_builder/
+- Python code to generate model in plain C. The code lives in model_builder/
-- C code to run models.
+- C code to perform simulation, forecasting and inference.
 This code lives in model_builder/C_lib/src/C/ The C code contain generic part and model specific part that are rendered using model_builder

 ##Dependencies